Political clashes in Bulgaria spark protests and outrage | DW | 14.07.2020

 The same day, heavily armed prosecutors entered the presidency building and arrested two members of the presidential administration.
 According to President Radev and Ivanov, the actions of Prosecutor General Ivan Geshev in ordering the raids showed bias and were motivated by political gain.

-The three GERB governments and Borisov himself — who is currently being investigated by Spanish prosecutors over alleged participation in a money laundering scheme — have been entangled in numerous corruption scandals.
+Previous GERB governments under Borisov have been entangled in numerous corruption scandals, and Borisov himself is currently being investigated by Spanish prosecutors over alleged participation in a money laundering scheme.
 The opposition believes that the action taken by the state prosecution against the Bulgarian president is merely a smokescreen to divert public attention and scrutiny from the government's problems.

 Meanwhile President Radev and Ivanov have demanded the resignation of both the prosecutor general and the government.
 However, Prime Minister Borisov has emphatically refused, stating that he remains "unyielding" and that "the opposition will break the country".